Recommended Therapies: 2) ACT and Other Therapies

 Well-Being Therapy

 Dr Giovanni Fava has developed Well-Being Therapy (WBT), a specific short-term therapeutic strategy based on Jahoda-Ryff’s psychological model of well-being (http://www.well-being-therapy.com/therapy).
 WBT was validated through randomised controlled trials.
 It emphasises self-observation, the use of a structured diary, interaction between patients and therapists, and some homework.
 Patients are encouraged to identify incidents of well-being in a diary and place them into a situational context.
-Once the instances of well-being are correctly recognised, the patient is encouraged to identify thoughts and beliefs leading to disturbances to their well-being (e.g., automatic negative thoughts).
+Once instances of well-being are correctly recognised, the patient is encouraged to identify thoughts and beliefs that disturb their well-being (e.g., automatic negative thoughts).

 Note: Marie Jahoda (1958) and Carol Ryff (1989) are influential figures in the study of psychological well-being, but their contributions differ.
 Jahoda focused on defining positive mental health, while Ryff developed a model of psychological well-being with six core dimensions.